dreemproject/dreemgl/examples/guide/README.md

 The RPC ID refers to the object that the RPC method will be called on, and is simply the string that would otherwise come after a call to `this.rpc` in Dreem code, except for the name of the attribute or method name itself.
-For example, the attribute you would have set in this code `this.rpc.role.mobile.deviceID` would have an RPC ID of `role.mobile`.
+For example, the attribute you would have set in this code `this.rpc.mobile.deviceID` would have an RPC ID of `mobile`.
 Likewise, a method called with `this.rpc.localapi.register()` would have an RPC ID of `localapi`.

 #### Attributes